Kaiser-washere/Kaiser-washere/README.md

   <li>GitHub: <a href="https://github.com/Kaiser-washere">Kaiser</a></li>
 </ul>

-<pre>Let's be clear: my role is leadership, vision, and community.</pre>
+<h2>Let's be clear: my role is leadership, vision, and community.</h2>